 The Azerbaijan Standardization Institute works closely with the International Organization for Standardization, the International Electrotechnical Commission, the European Standardization Committee, and other international and regional standardization organizations and national standardization bodies of foreign countries.
 The link to download Standards Catalog of Azerbaijan can be found here: http://azstand.gov.az/upload/files/AZS%20%20standartlar%20kataloqu-.pdf

 Azerbaijan subscribes to the Madrid Agreement and the Madrid Protocol’s treaties on International Registration of Marks, the 1999 Geneva Act of The Hague Agreement Concerning the International Registration of Industrial Designs, and the Patent Cooperation Treaty.
 These treaties allow individuals and legal entities to register industrial property outside of Azerbaijani territories and establish protections in the territories of several or all member states.
 Based on Azerbaijan’s adoption of the Madrid Agreement’s protocol in October 2006, individuals and legal entities in Azerbaijan can file an international application under the Madrid System for international registration of marks.

 Publication of Technical Regulations

-Following the abolishment of the State Committee on Standardization, Metrology, and Patents, the State Agency for the Control of Antimonopoly and Consumption Market assumed authority on technical regulation, standardization, metrology, conformity assessment, accreditation and quality management in Azerbaijan.
-The “Law on Technical Regulation,” which establishes the framework for technical regulations in Azerbaijan, was issued in September 2019 and was enforced 6 months after publication.
+Following the abolishment of the State Committee on Standardization, Metrology, and Patents, the State Agency for the Control of Antimonopoly and Consumption Market assumed authority on technical regulation, standardization, metrology, conformity assessment, accreditation, and quality management in Azerbaijan.
+The “Law on Technical Regulation,” which establishes the framework for technical regulations in Azerbaijan, was issued in September 2019 and was enforced six months after publication.

 For more on Azerbaijan-specific trade standards, contact:

-- State Agency for the Control of Antimonopoly and Consumption Market:
+- The State Agency for the Control of Antimonopoly and Consumption Market: